hachacha/nf_cookbook/july_12.md

 once cooler put in the yeast and stir leave bucket covered with a towel for a few days and stir every day transfer to demijohn taking out the banana  and have it bubble away :)

+### update

+this was bad add more sugar or banana it needs more body way too light. see the more updated recipe in august